D.C. National Guard Joins FBI Director, MPD, and D.C. Mayor During Press Conference

 |0

 This work, D.C.
 National Guard Joins FBI Director, MPD, and D.C.
-Mayor During Press Conference [Image 18 of 18], by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Mayor During Press Conference, by MSgt Arthur Wright, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.